-The National Academy of Education/Spencer Postdoctoral Fellowship supports early career scholars working in critical areas of education research.
-This nonresidential postdoctoral fellowship funds proposals that make significant scholarly contributions to the field of education.
+The National Academy of Education/Spencer Postdoctoral Fellowship Program supports 30 early career scholars working in critical areas of education research.
+These $70,000 fellowships support non-residential postdoctoral proposals that make significant scholarly contributions to the field of education.
 The program also develops the careers of its recipients through professional development activities involving National Academy of Education members.

 Navy Research Postdoctoral

 sponsors a Postdoctoral Fellowship Program at a number of Naval R D centers and laboratories.
 The program is designed to significantly increase the involvement of creative and highly trained scientists and engineers from academia and industry to scientific and technical areas of interest and relevance to the Navy.